Diabetes - type 2

 GLP-1 MIMETICS (EXENATIDE, LIRAGLUTIDE, ALBIGLUTIDE, SEMAGLUTIDE, AND DULAGLUTIDE)

 Incretin mimetics belong to a class of drugs that help improve how much insulin the body can make.
 Incretins are natural hormones that come from the gut and include glucagon-like peptide-1 (GLP-1) agonists and DPP-4 inhibitors.

 GLP-1 agonists are given by injection and are prescribed for people with type 2 diabetes who have not been able to control their glucose with metformin.
 They can be taken in combination with other drugs or alone.
 Recent studies have shown beneficial effects of these medications to reduce the risk of cardiovascular disease

 Exenatide (Byetta) was the first GLP-1 agonist drug.
 Exenatide is injected twice a day, 1 hour before morning and evening meals.
 Bydureon is an extended-release version of Byetta that requires injection only once a week.

 Liraglutide (Victoza) is another GLP-1 agonist that is injected once a day.
 Albiglutide (Tanzeum) is another GLP-1 agonist.

-Dulaglutide (Trulicity) is long-acting drug in this class of medicines which need be given only every week.
+Dulaglutide (Trulicity) and semaglutide (Ozempic) are long-acting drugs in this class of medicines that need to be given only every week.
 It can be given with several of the other oral agents.